hbivnm/hbivnm-tf2-config/README.md

 ## NVIDIA Profile Inspector / LOD Tweak
 You can alter the LOD (level of detail) bias so all textures render using their low resolution variants, this might give you an increase in performance for low-end systems and might be worth checking out.

-You can download NVIDIA Profile Inspector from this repo [here](https://github.com/hbivnm/hbivnm-tf2-config/raw/main/NVIDIA%20Profile%20Inspector/nvidiaProfileInspector.exe).
+You can download NVIDIA Profile Inspector [here](https://github.com/Orbmu2k/nvidiaProfileInspector/releases).

 ### How to enable LOD Tweak
 1. Close TF2